 My name is Cameryn Strolight and I’m 14 years old.
-My family and I organized our 2nd Annual Pump It for Preemies dance-a-thon on April 26, 2015 in support of Mount Sinai Hospital.
-Our goal is to raise funds to purchase an Infant Ventilator for the Neonatal Intensive Care Unit.
+My family and I are organizing our 3rd Annual Pump It for Preemies dance-a-thon in 2016 in support of Mount Sinai Hospital.
+Our goal is to raise funds to purchase Infant Ventilators for the Neonatal Intensive Care Unit.
 A ventilator is what helped me breathe when I was born 10 weeks early and weighing 2 pounds 5 ounces...

-Pump it for Preemies raised $64,000 in 2014 for a ventilator for Mount Sinai’s NICU, which is one of the largest in Canada, and cares for thousands of critically ill babies annually.
-As families are becoming more of an equal part of infant care teams in NICU units, Mount Sinai Hospital will open it’s doors in early 2015 to a new Neonatal Intensive Care Unit.
+Pump it for Preemies has raised over $128,000.00 to date for new infant ventilators for Mount Sinai’s NICU, which is one of the largest in Canada, and cares for thousands of critically ill babies annually.
+As families are becoming more of an equal part of infant care teams in NICU units, Mount Sinai Hospital opened it’s doors in early 2015 to a new Neonatal Intensive Care Unit.
 Read more about the changes and benefits for babies and families.

 When I think back to when Cameryn was born – I was only 29 weeks pregnant – I remember wondering how a baby that was born so early could possibly survive.
 She was so small and fragile.
 Right after her birth, she was placed on a ventilator as she wasn’t able to breathe on her own.
 She also had an infection and was immediately given antibiotics.
 It was a very emotional and stressful time.